Suicide In Nursing: Much More Common Than You Think

 A study conducted by Vanderbilt University Medical Center found that out of new graduate nurses who leave their first job within the first six months, 60% did so because of some form of horizontal violence.
 But what about the ones who stay and tolerate the violence?
 Do they internalize it and take the hit to their self-worth?
 Do they, in turn, continue the practice of nurse bullying to future oncoming nurses thus potentiating the problem?

-As we grow into more intuitive creatures, it is important to apply our advances to the healthcare setting: emotional intelligence towards preceptor-preceptee matching, support groups and outlets for healthcare workers to address feelings early, and a workplace environment that fosters speaking up about suicidal ideation, without stigma and without judgement, for all the people who care for others at their worst.
+As we grow into more intuitive creatures, it is important to apply our advances to the healthcare setting: emotional intelligence towards preceptor-preceptee matching, support groups and outlets for healthcare workers to address feelings early, and a workplace environment that fosters speaking up about suicidal ideation, without stigma, and without judgment, for all the people who care for others at their worst.

 September Is National Suicide Awareness Month

-This month is a time to share resources and stories in an effort to shed light on this highly taboo and stigmatized topic.
+While National Suicide Awareness Month is still several months away, the stigma and taboo of this topic must be addressed every month, every week and every day.
 It is also important to ensure that individuals, friends and families have access to the resources they need to discuss suicide prevention.
 NAMI is here to help.

 - If you or someone you know is in an emergency, call 911 immediately.